Actindo-AG/Documentation/DatabaseAndReporting/Integration/05_ManageUserRights.md

 [!!Manage the queries](./01_ManageQueries.md)
 [!!Manage the query categories](./02_ManageQueryCategories.md)

+# Manage the user rights

+The user rights for all modules and plugins installed in the Core1 are managed centrally in the *Settings* module.
+For detailed information on managing the user rights, see the *Settings* module documentation.

+[comment]: <> (Link hinzufügen, wenn verfügbar)

-# Assign access rights to a user group
+## Assign access rights to a user group

-[comment]: <> (Evtl.
-Filename ändern?)

 Assign user access rights to control access to specific data.
-Access rights can be individually granted or denied pro query and pro query category to a user group based on their user role.
+The following access rights must be individually granted to a user group based on their user role:

-The following access rights can be individually assigned:

 - **Execute query via API**
     The user can execute a managed query via API if this option has been enabled in the query.